lupyuen/lupyuen.github.io/src/lte.md

     Which is Faster: Up to 480 Mbps

-So if we're sending and receiving lots of 4G Mobile Data, USB is the better way.
+So if we're sending and receiving __lots of 4G Mobile Data__, USB is the better way.

+(UART Interface is probably sufficient for a Feature Phone)

 Let's talk about the UART and USB Interfaces...